which I think was one of the most brave and elegant experiments

 Bottom: Galatia 9 initiation and keg party

-The desire to purge patriarchal theocracy led to Goddess worship in the late 70's which centered on a female diety and perceived feminine spirituality.
+The desire to purge patriarchal theocracy led to the rise of Goddess worship by the late '70s which centered on a female diety and feminine spirituality.
 Elaine Lee says that, "Galatia 9's amazons and the Cosmic Veil were influenced by the whole Goddess movement" and particularly "Dianic Wicca for the amazons."

-George Clinton once described the premise of his funk concept albums as 'putting the black man where you least expected to find him'.
-In the case of his group Parliament in 1975, this meant in the White House, and as spacefaring Afronauts who had originated early human cultures.
+Transgression is tranformative.
+George Clinton once described the premise of his funk concept albums as 'putting the black man where you least expected to find him': in the case of his group Parliament in 1975, this meant in the White House, or as spacefaring Afronauts who had originated early human cultures.
 Lee and Kaluta, with the simple act of featuring acerbic women in roles so worn out by decades of men, had likewise flipped the SF script.
 This was met with kneejerk defensiveness then and now, but STARSTRUCK has too much fun to even care.
-"They're people that don't pander to what you're expecting a female character in a science fiction play or comic book to be," Kaluta replied in the 80's, "they're just people.
+"They're people that don't pander to what you're expecting a female character in a science fiction play or comic book to be," Kaluta replied in the '80s, "they're just people.
 If you don't like them, they're not going to change for you."

 Bottom: Galatia 9 fights valiantly